ptesar/pauls-hacks/README.md

 sudo systemd-cryptenroll --tpm2-device=auto --tpm2-pcrs=1+7 /dev/sdaX
 ```

 Adjust the PCR banks to your needs.
-You will be propted for your current LUKS key.
+You will be propted for your current LUKS passphrase.

 ### 2. Add TPM device option to /etc/crypttab volume entries